slamora/brackets-wiki/Research:-Find-Replace.md

 * Sublime - New "editor" opened with results grouped by file.
 Double click a match to open an editor.
 * TextMate - Find dialog groups results by file.
 Select a match to display the file in the editor.
 Double click a match to dismiss the dialog and edit the file.
 Gutter displays a search icon for lines with a match.
 * WebStorm - Find Occurrences panel groups results by folder, then by file.
 Double click a match to open an editor.
 Total number of occurrences displayed at each group level.
+Toolbar buttons for expand/collapse all results.
+Toolbar buttons and keyboard shortcuts for next/previous result.
 * Coda - Sidebar groups results by file with a per-file result count.
 Select a match to display the file in the editor.
 * Notepad++
 * Dreamweaver